mmul-it/training/Kubernetes-Operators/Kubernetes-Operators-Helm.md

 # Lab | Use Helm to manage Kubernetes Operators

-This lab will use the `helm` tool to install and manage the [MariaDB operator](https://mariadb.org/mariadb-in-kubernetes-with-mariadb-operator/).
+In this lab you will use the `helm` tool to install and manage the [MariaDB operator](https://mariadb.org/mariadb-in-kubernetes-with-mariadb-operator/).

 ## Install Helm